 Book April–June or September–October for the value sweet spot.
 Plan July–August four to six months out.
 Confirm Nyepi (March) before booking.

-File closes at HIGH.
+File closes at MODERATE.
 Book direct one to two months out and reserve the morning fast boat from Sanur.
 Skip if you need cash machines; reliable ATMs are scarce on Lembongan.